Antigua and Barbuda Travel Guide: Island Charm Awaits

 Currency: Eastern Caribbean Dollar (XCD); USD widely accepted

-ATMs: Widely available in St. John’s and main tourist areas
+ATMs: Widely available in St. John’s and main resorts

 Main Hub: V.C.
 Bird International Airport (ANU) – near St. John’s